Micz26/RepoRAG/README.md

 ### Models Evaluation

-After indexing, I tested multiple models to evaluate their performance in retrieving relevant code snippets from test dataIt's important to highlight that the results may not be fully reliable depending on whether the test data is representative.
+I tested multiple models to evaluate their performance in retrieving relevant code snippets from test dataIt's important to highlight that the results may not be fully reliable depending on whether the test data is representative.
 Below are the results for the models I implemented:

 | Model                                 | Recall@10 | Mean Latency (seconds) |
 | ------------------------------------- | --------- | ---------------------- |